Vampire/command-framework/readme/README_template.md

 implementation to the library for all users benefit.
 You should read the JavaDoc of the `CommandHandler` class and have a look at any of the existing implementations to get started with writing your own implementation.
-Most of the common logic should be done in the `CommandHandler` class already and just some framework-dependent things like attaching message listeners to the underlying framework need to be done in the sub-class.
+Most of the common logic should be done in the `CommandHandler` class already and just some framework-dependent things like attaching message listeners to the underlying framework need to be done in the subclass.